Using the bayesmeta R package for Bayesian random-effects meta-regression: Abstract

 \section{Abstract}

-Random-effects meta-analysis within a hierarchical normal modeling framework is commonly implemented in a wide range of evidence synthesis applications.
-More general problems may even be tackled when considering \emph{meta-regression} approaches that in addition allow for the inclusion of study-level covariables.
-Here we describe the Bayesian meta-regression implementation provided in the \texttt{bayesmeta} \textsf{R}~package including the choice of priors.
-To illustrate its practical use, a wide range of example applications are given such as binary and continuous covariables, subgroup analysis, indirect comparisons, and model selection.
-Example \textsf{R}~code is provided, and, due to the avoidance of MCMC methods, computations are fast and reproducible, faciliting e.g.\ large-scale simulation studies.
+\textbf{Background:} Random-effects meta-analysis within a hierarchical normal modeling framework is commonly implemented in a wide range of evidence synthesis applications.
+More general problems may even be tackled when considering \emph{meta-regression} approaches that in addition allow for the inclusion of study-level covariables. \textbf{Methods:} We describe the Bayesian meta-regression implementation provided in the \texttt{bayesmeta} \textsf{R}~package including the choice of priors, and we illustrate its practical use. \textbf{Results:} A wide range of example applications are given, such as binary and continuous covariables, subgroup analysis, indirect comparisons, and model selection.
+Example \textsf{R}~code is provided. \textbf{Conclusions:} The \texttt{bayesmeta} package provides a flexible implementation.
+Due to the avoidance of MCMC methods, computations are fast and reproducible, facilitating quick sensitivity checks or large-scale simulation studies.

 \emergencystretch{\hsize}